 Expectations Mandatory Actions: How we will meet the Expectations (minimum requirements) Responsibility / Input Deliverables / Evidence (where addressed) DEFINE SUSTAINABILITY STAFF RESOURCES, ACCOUNTABILITIES, ROLES AND RESPONSIBILITIES Appropriate Sustainability leadership and staff resources/roles must be defined and communicated for the project based on project requirements and needs.
-Resources may include: Design Phase Sustainability Manager As Built / Construction phase Sustainability Manager Sustainability Coordinator (as required) Specialist input (internal staff or external consultants as required) Project Director SHEQ Manager Org chart Roles and Responsibilities Table INCLUDE SUSTAINABILITY REQUIREMENTS IN TRAINING PLAN Env & Sust Manager HR Manager Project Training Matrix COORDINATE/FACILITATE TRAINING MODULES The Project must provide sustainability training opportunities as relevant to project team members and project scope, with a minimum of 2 structured sustainability training sessions delivered at the project during construction phase. - Training Records TRAINING RECORDS AND EVALUATIONS ARE MAINTAINED • Records of all training activities, including inductions, must be maintained.
+Resources may include: Design Phase Sustainability Manager As Built / Construction phase Sustainability Manager Sustainability Coordinator (as required) Specialist input (internal staff or external consultants as required) Project Director SHEQ Manager Org chart Roles and Responsibilities Table INCLUDE SUSTAINABILITY REQUIREMENTS IN TRAINING PLAN Sustainability Training requirements must be identified and documented within the Project's training matrix.
+In populating the training matrix, the sustainability training requirements for each role are addressed, including competency, needs and capability.
+Subcontractor training and competency responsibilities must be included in subcontractor agreements where appropriate All resources to deliver the training schedule, including personnel, equipment, funding and materials, must be allowed for in the Project budget.
+Env & Sust Manager HR Manager Project Training Matrix COORDINATE/FACILITATE TRAINING MODULES The Project must provide sustainability training opportunities as relevant to project team members and project scope, with a minimum of 2 structured sustainability training sessions delivered at the project during construction phase.
+Training Records TRAINING RECORDS AND EVALUATIONS ARE MAINTAINED Records of all training activities, including inductions, must be maintained.
 Records will include the name and role of the attendee, the name of the course and, where applicable, reference to the document-controlled version of the material presented, and a copy of the assessment completed.